 This is a personal story about one family’s experience with face masks.
-It is always a good idea to follow public health recommendations for face masks in your area (different regions and countries have different directives on face masks) and the advice of your own health care professionals.
-Is a face mask for a child
+It is always a good idea to follow public health recommendations for both wearing face masks and the style of in your area (different regions and countries may have different directives on face masks) and the advice of your own health care professionals.

 Many parents seek out sensory books for special needs children.
 In addition, many parents look for sensory books for autism.
 Furthermore, many parents wonder if their child is a ‘sensory kid.’
 They look for books on sensory disorders.
 While there is a link between autism and sensory, many children simply have a sensory disorder.
 There